Winter Paw Care: Protecting Your Pet from Rock Salt and De-Icing Chemicals

 The Risks of Rock Salt and De-Icing Chemicals

 Many de-icing products, including rock salt, calcium chloride, and potassium chloride, are designed to melt ice quickly.
 Unfortunately, these chemicals can irritate your pet’s paw pads, causing redness, cracking, or burning sensations.
-If ingested—whether by licking their paws or grooming themselves—these substances can also lead to gastrointestinal upset, including vomiting and diarrhea.
-In severe cases, certain chemicals can be toxic.
+If ingested—whether by licking their paws or grooming themselves—these substances can cause gastrointestinal upset, including vomiting and diarrhea.
+While most pets exposed to normal sidewalk de-icing won’t suffer severe toxicity, repeated ingestion or large amounts can be dangerous.

 Signs Your Pet May Be Affected